stat6250-w18/course-questions-wiki/week-10/README.md

 - Question(dfei-stat6250): Is Standard as well as nonstandard data values can be read considered as advantage of column input?
 - Answer(dfei-stat6250): No, it is not.
 - *Question* (shatcher4-stat6250): What are informats?
+- *Answer* (sbagdi-stat6250): Informats are instructions that tell SAS how to read raw data.
 - *Question*(kamirneni-stat6250): What is considered to be non-standard data?
 - *Answer*(kamirneni-stat6250): Data which includes values containing fractions, $ sign, % sign and commas.
 - Question(pcheng14-stat6250): Is the part number of columns that contain the raw data field.